darkquasar/book.threathunterz.com/dabook/docs/incident-response/chapter-01/ir13-complexity-risk-and-decision-making.md

 By adopting an SDM approach, our aim is to reduce uncertainty by identifying the key factors that thwart our decision process.
 However, how do we go about implementing an SDM approach within our Cyber Incident Response teams?

+[^goodbyeooda]: This journal article was previously hosted [here](http://armedforcesjournal.com/goodbye-ooda-loop/), but since it does not seem to be available, I've linked the WayBackMachine version.
 [^ComplexComplicated]: "Among the theories informing this trend were: the work of Holland (1992) on a 'genetic algorithm' (an attempt to model the phenomena of variation, combination and selection underlying most processes of evolution and adaptation); the research of Kaufmann (1993) on 'Boolean networks' (grounded in the study of properties related to networks of genes or chemical reactions in an evolutionary perspective informed by self-organisation); the research of Bak (Bak & Chen, 1991) on 'self-organized criticality' (aiming to describe the evolution of physical or living phenomena toward a 'critical edge' located between stability and chaos); and the work of Wolfram (2001) on 'cellular automata' (using mathematical models and computer simulations to describe evolution of chaotic phenomena)".
 [^the-paradox-of-choice]: although some might point out that simplifying complex systems is not always easy, we live in a society where the abundance of choice is the norm.
 Decision stagnation it's a *real consequence* of poorly managed decision making.
 We can see some of this in the [paradox of choice](https://en.wikipedia.org/wiki/The_Paradox_of_Choice)/
 [^SimplicityIsOverrated]: there has been some criticism for the imperative that we should pursue simplicity.
 Ref. [simplicity is overrated](https://jnd.org/simplicity_is_highly_overrated/)